martvdmoosdijk/leslie-left-frontend/README.md

 # Leslie Left Frontend

+The official website for my band, Leslie Left.

-This is a static site, build using gatsby, for my band called Leslie Left.
+This is a static site, build using gatsby.

 ### Setup